drewnoakes/metadata-extractor-dotnet/README.md

 If you require PCL support, use the [`MetadataExtractor.Portable`](https://www.nuget.org/packages/MetadataExtractor.Portable/) NuGet package.

-Note that the portable verison does not yet support XMP metadata.
+Note that the portable version does not yet support XMP metadata.
 It also doesn't support file-system metadata due to the restrictions of the target BCLs.

-## Mailing Lists
+## Mailing List

-* [metadata-extractor-dev](https://groups.google.com/forum/#!forum/metadata-extractor-dev) for discussion about development and notifications of changes to issues and source code
+The [metadata-extractor-dev](https://groups.google.com/forum/#!forum/metadata-extractor-dev) Google Group is for discussion about the development of the library and questions about its usage.
-* [metadata-extractor-announce](https://groups.google.com/forum/#!forum/metadata-extractor-announce) for announcements of new releases

 ## Feedback